kfrn/cinema-1917-api/documentation.md

 If a request is badly formed, the message `Please use a valid query` will be returned.

+If running the server locally, several of the queries will not work correctly, as they use PostgreSQL-specific expression `ILIKE`.
+Such queries to the local (SQLite) database will return the following:

+    {
+      "errno": 1,
+      "code": "SQLITE_ERROR"
+    }

 ([back to top](#api-documentation))

 ### Country and genre lists